TachiKuma/claude_code_autoflow/commands/run.md

 ⚡ AUTO-TRANSITION: Now on Step N+1
 💡 Recommend: /clear then /run
 ```

+Immediately write the next active step into both todo.md and the state store to keep progression deterministic.

 **For Trivial tasks with no more work**:
 ```